 Supply Chain Now Founder, CEO, and Host Scott Luton finishes every livestream and podcast with the following words, “Do good.
 Give forward.
 Be the change.”
 This message captures a core part of the personal and professional values carried by every member of the SCAPAs team.

-This year, we have selected Hope for Justice as our beneficiary non-profit organization.
+For the second year in a row, we have selected Hope for Justice as our beneficiary non-profit organization.
 The problem of human slavery and trafficking is devastating and is a key concern of businesses and consumers around the globe.
 Fortunately, it is a problem that supply chain and procurement professionals are uniquely well-positioned to address.
 By increasing the transparency and traceability of our suppliers and supply chains, we can work towards the eradication of this particularly heinous form of human suffering.

 All award nomination fees and a percentage of the sponsorships earned by this year’s SCAPAs will be donated to Hope for Justice.